sergioadevita/mtg-peek-support/docs/PRIVACY.md

 - We **do not** run remote code or load remotely hosted code.

 ## Permissions (transparency)
-MTG Keep requests only the minimum required permissions.
+MTG Peek requests only the minimum required permissions.
 Typical permissions used:
 - `storage` – save user preferences (stored locally or via Chrome sync storage).
 - `activeTab` (or precise host permissions, if needed) – enable features only when you invoke the extension.
 - Other permissions will only be requested if strictly necessary for visible features.